 Breastfeeding a 9lbs 7oz baby who has a tongue tie is pretty much a 24 hour a day job.
 Bigger babies have bigger bodies to sustain but their stomach’s are still pretty tiny so they feed A LOT.
 By the time Boy Child was 6 months I was actually thinner than before I got pregnant.
 (It didn’t last, obviously).

-People hand them back quickly
+People hand back a Big Baby quickly

 You might feel a bit short changed